hcyjn2/COMP2042_CW_NgJiunLoong/README.md

 INSTALLING GUIDE(Intellij idea)
 1. Start a new project
 2. Project from version control
-3. Select the Final_Version branch, and click on Code
+3. Select the master branch, and click on Code
 4. Copy the link
 5. Paste the link in project from version control window
 6. Then,click on run configuration(right upper corner)